It's January 31st, so you know what that means: It's National Gorilla Suit Day!

 5) Ninja Turtle Pudding Pies

 I actually ate these all the time as a kid, but with the reboots going around and the new Ninja Turtles movies and cartoons being made, I was sure that this would be a shoo-in to come back.
-If Ecto Cooler, Surge, and Crystal Pepsi can all come back within the same year, surely
+If Ecto Cooler, Surge, and Crystal Pepsi can all come back within the same year, surely it was the pie’s time to shine again.
+But sadly, it hasn’t come to pass.
+Yet.

 If you've never had these pudding pies, you missed out big time.
 I have no idea if Hostess even makes the regular kind anymore, but basically, imagine instead of the apple pies, it was pudding, and everything was green.
 I still remember how it tastes, and I would give anything to experience that again.
 So what if the recipe would be tweaked to fit today's standards, as long as it came back, I'd be happy.